skellis46/slipbox/improvisation and the threshold of the self.md

 - bulk of this writing: Feb - August 2026 (many delays)
 -

-Much later, nearly two and a half years after the initial studio-based research and while I was struggling to draft this chapter, my colleagues Siobhan Davies and Rosemary Lee shared with our research team (16 April 2026) a questioning process designed to elicit precise responses to felt experiences.
-It is a process that coincidentally seems to have much in common with micro-phenomenological interviews [see @petitmengin-2006-describing; @petitmengin-2019-discovering].
-On a methodological whim I asked Rosemary work with me to integrate that questioning process into this research.
-In May 2026 we met online twice to push deeper into my experiences while dancing.

 The writing builds on a mixed dataset of authentic movement sessions, video and photographic documentation, post-practice conversations, self-report questionnaires and desk-based research.
 [[non-ordinary states of consciousness]]